 Research

-How do people understand their position within power and status hierarchies?
+How do people’s status and power impact their behavior?
 I study power- and status-related phenomena by looking at how people’s identities impact their social policy attitudes, leadership styles, non verbal behavior, behavior in teams, and linguistic choices.

 Professional Sponsorship